coralogix/coralogix-audit-collector/chart/README.md

 Using an `.env` file, create a secret with your integrations configuration:

-:warning: Note: remove inline comments and quotes from .env and key-values as the `--from-env-file` flag will include them into the secret.
+:warning: Remove inline comments and quotes from .env and key-values as the `--from-env-file` flag will include them into the secret.

-**`.env.example ` example:
+`.env.example ` example:

 ```
 CORALOGIX_PRIVATE_KEY=<CX_PrivateKey>